srcML/srcML/README.txt

 * libsrcml

   	The library provides a C interface for translation of source code to and from srcML, as well as, efficient manipulation and fact extraction (XPath, XSLT, and RelaxNG).
-The srcMLclient `srcml` is built utilizing libsrcml.
+The srcML client `srcml` is built utilizing libsrcml.

 # Building srcML